pulumi/docs/content/docs/reference/pkg/gcp/compute/regiondisk.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#regiondisksourcesnapshotencryptionkey">Region<wbr>Disk<wbr>Source<wbr>Snapshot<wbr>Encryption<wbr>Key</a></span>
     </dt>
     <dd>{{% md %}}The customer-supplied encryption key of the source snapshot.
-Required if the source snapshot is protected by a
+Required
-customer-supplied encryption key.
+if the source snapshot is protected by a customer-supplied encryption key.
+Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-optional"